 Upon review with a senior, it may be appropriate to re-operate on the patient for further haemostasis.
 Conservative management may be indicated in smaller haemorrhages, but close monitoring should always be undertaken.

-Post-operative thyroidectomy or parathyroidectomy haemorrhage can have catastrophic consequences and the surgeon must take great care to ligate any vessels and coagulate bleeding points.
+Post-operative thyroidectomy or parathyroidectomy haemorrhage can have catastrophic consequences and the operating surgeon must take great care to ligate any vessels and coagulate bleeding points.